gabi-studio/gabi-studio/README.md

 ## Hello.

 Call me Gabi!
-I'm a web development student.
+I'm a full stack developer, and lover of great design.
 I'm here to learn and get good.

 > my current practice: